Brain tumours in children

-In Australia, more than 100 children under 15 are diagnosed with a malignant brain or spinal cord tumour each year.1 Children are more likely to develop tumours in the lower part of the brain, which includes the areas that control sleep/wake functions, movement and coordination.
+In Australia, about 100 children aged 0–14 are diagnosed with a malignant brain or spinal cord tumour each year.
+Children are more likely to develop tumours in the lower part of the brain, which includes the areas that control sleep/wake functions, movement and coordination.

 In general, children diagnosed with a malignant tumour will have a better outlook than adults.
-In many children, treatment will cause all signs of the cancer to disappear (remission).
+In many children, treatment will cause all signs of the cancer to disappear.
 Because a child’s nervous system is still developing, some children may have a physical, behavioural or learning disability as a result of the tumour or treatment.

-Talk to your child’s medical team about treatment options, what to expect, and your concerns.
+Talk to your child’s medical team about treatment options, what to expect and your concerns.
 The hospital social worker can provide practical and emotional support.

 Redkite offers a print and online picture book called Mary has a brain tumour that you can read with your child.